EllenMcG/computer_infrastructure_assessment/README.md

 - *6 Commit and Push Changes Back to the Repository* - Finally, configure the workflow to commit the new weather data and push those changes back to the `computer_infrastructure_assessment` repository.
 - *7 Test the Workflow* - Commit and push the workflow to the `computer_infrastructure_assessment`  repository.
 Check the logs in GitHub to ensure that the `weather.sh` script runs correctly, that new data is being committed.

+### **Project Update - `weather.sh` script failing**
-**Note:** The script has being running for nearly two weeks, but has broken due to so many requests on Mét Eireanns API which returns the below error
+The script has being running for nearly two weeks, but has broken due to so many requests on Mét Eireanns API which returns the below error

 ![workflow error message](img/error.png)